-Executives and business managers now have dashboards that demonstrate progress, priorities and success.
+Executives and business managers now have dashboards that demonstrate progress, priorities, and success.

-The insurance industry has always been a labour-intensive business.
+The insurance industry has always been a labor-intensive business.
 Complex formulas, large volumes of paperwork and hands-on processes are normal.
 Yet the insurance industry is changing with the times.
-Liberty Mutual Insurance, a company that’s been around for more than a century and currently ranks number 77 on the Fortune 100, is steadfastly focused on improving customer touchpoints and interactions by putting creativity and innovation at the centre of its business.
+Liberty Mutual Insurance, a company that’s been around for more than a century and currently ranks number 77 on the Fortune 100, is steadfastly focused on improving customer touchpoints and interactions by putting creativity and innovation at the center of its business.

 This mindset requires Liberty Mutual to manage creative processes in a more holistic and comprehensive way, including plugging in content, images and video exactly when and where they’re needed.
 There’s also a need to keep teams motivated and manage costs effectively.
-“The goal is to create value for the marketing organisation and the company,” Stevens says.
+“The goal is to create value for the marketing organization and the company,” Stevens says.

 No industry is exempt from the laws of digital physics.
 While technology is crucial, there’s also a need for fresh thinking and broad perspectives.
 It’s a concept that Stevens and his creative teams embraced early on.
 In 2015, Liberty Mutual established an in-house creative agency.
 Two years later, Stevens began exploring ways to take the agency to a new level.

 A best-in-class approach was paramount.
-But that meant finding the right talent, building a framework for faster turnarounds and tying marketing more tightly to the brand.
+But that meant finding the right talent, building a framework for faster turnarounds, and tying marketing more tightly to the brand.
 In practical terms, this meant that the creative studio would have to be equipped to handle any and all types of creative challenges.
 “We wanted to have a compass that pointed to true north,” Stevens explains.